 Everybody knows what the right thing to do is.
 But a fatal flaw human beings have, in the name of data protection, is complacency.
 We sometimes get lazy or let our guard down, especially when we become comfortable.
 Constant education and reminding will help keep everyone vigilant.

 It’s good practice to emphasize this as early as the onboarding period.
-New hires will be aware of its importance since day one.
+New hires will be aware of its importance from day one.

 Implement Robust Policies

-This is probably the most basic of the basic.
+This is probably the most basic of the basics.
 Policies serve as a guide for employees on how to act.
 This helps employees keep themselves accountable for their actions.
-Going against or violating any of these policies means sanctions to take place.
+Going against or violating any of these policies means sanctions take place.